hackdou/initblog.com/_posts/2018-02-05-bitcoin2-cracking-wallets.markdown

 ![Hash](/images/post-btc2/hash.png)

 **Note**: If you're reading this because you've forgotten your own password and are unable to crack it yourself, you can share this hash with a reuptable wallet recovery service.
 Cracking this hash will not allow them to access your Bitcoins unless they also have access to your `wallet.dat` file.
-However, it you've re-used this password elsewhere, it may allow them to log in to those services and otherwise fuck your shit up.
+However, it you've re-used this password elsewhere, it may allow them to log in to those services and otherwise make your life hell.

 ## Get Cracking - Standard Dictionary Attack